 8. Raw Material Costs

 Fluctuations in raw material costs can reveal more than just a potential price change in the product being manufactured.
 As certain materials become more or less expensive to make/purchase, demand and even consumer preferences are affected.

 9. Industrial Production

 Many enterprises are surprised to learn that industrial production of key commodities, such as polymers, cardboard, plastics, glass, dairy, coffee, cocoa, wheat and corn are hidden indicators of their future performance.

 The billing activity of architectural companies is a 12-month leading indicator for building materials and supplies.
 In general, as manufacturers and construction companies see architectural billings rise, they can anticipate an increase in demand 12 months later.

 Leverage External Data Better Than Competitors

-When leading food company General Mills, Inc. sales fell by 4% in the second quarter of 2015, the company cited the strong U.S. dollar as a key reason for the drop.
+When leading food company General Mills, Inc. sales fell by 4%, the company cited the strong U.S. dollar as a key reason for the drop.
 Likewise, the shares of Micron Tech, a multinational advanced manufacturer, dropped 6% in December.
 The company cited an increase in the overall cost of industrial production as a reason for the missed forecast.
 Examples of companies missing forecasts due to external factors are in the news weekly, yet many don’t know the next step to take to improve their forecast accuracy.
 The major pain point companies face today is how to gain actionable insights from external big data – better than and before their competitors.
 Identifying leading indicators is the first step to incorporating predictive analytics into business forecasts.